The USC Core/General Education

 WRIT 340 Advanced Writing

-Certain groups of students may meet this requirement with other course work.
-For more information on the writing requirement, see here.
+Certain groups of students may meet this requirement with other coursework.
+For more information on the writing requirement, see

-The diversity requirement can be met by passing any one course from the list of courses carrying the designation “m” for multiculturalism.
+The diversity requirement must be met by all students who began college at USC or elsewhere fall 1993 or later.
+It can be met by passing any one course from the following list of courses carrying the designation “m” for multiculturalism.
 In addition to fulfilling the diversity requirement, some of the courses on the list also meet general education requirements; others also meet major requirements; still others meet only the diversity requirement but count for elective unit credit.
 Courses that meet the diversity requirement are listed here